robot-gang/maze-runner/index.md

 [(back to top)](#table-of-contents)

 # Why do we even care?
+A quick google search will tell you that there are many projects (so, so many) that have a robot navigate a maze.
+So what makes our project different?
+There are three main things that make our project stand out.

+Firstly, most projects that we managed to find online solve a carefully constructed maze in a highly-controlled environment (for instance white background, black walls, or wooden maze).
+Though our project has significant constraints on the environment (which will be explored on the "Design" page), all you really need to do to build a maze is lay out some high contrast paper on the ground.
+This is a relatively minor difference, but it allows a degree of portability that would not otherwise be possible.

+Secondly, many (though not all) maze-solving robots work in an exploratory fashion.
+The robot navigates the maze, using cameras mounted on the robot itself, and builds an internal map to eventually reach the goal.
+While this approach has its own set of challenges and applications, our group elected to use an external camera to take in a video of the maze and solve it before sending control commands to the robot.
+In this approach, the robot does not waste any time exploring dead ends, and immediately follows the shortest path.

+Thirdly and finally, the Maze Runner Bot navigates the maze dynamically.
+This means that if the goal or maze changes, the robot should be able to react properly and still reach the goal (provided a path exists).
+As far as we could tell, most other projects do not do this.
+Having this dynamic control makes the problem significantly more challenging, as the robot needs to have a very precise notion of its location in the maze in order to not go through the walls of the maze or get stuck.

 [(back to top)](#table-of-contents)

 # How the heck is this even useful?

+In terms of real world application, a possible use of our project (with some serious adjustments and further research) would be to have robots navigate in a warehouse, using high-contrast markers on the floor and a series of cameras mounted in different locations, towards a variety of goals.

 [(back to top)](#table-of-contents)